Friday, March 6, 2015

 Naturalism in Education by Rousseau

 Jean-Jacques Rousseau (28 June 1712 – 2 July 1778) was a Genevan philosopher, writer, and composer of the 18th century.
 His political philosophy influenced the French Revolution as well as the overall development of modern political, sociological, and educational thought.
-Rousseau's novel Emile or On Education is a treatise on the education.
-In his book Emile Rousseau's philosophy of education is not concerned with particular techniques of teaching information and concepts, but rather with developing the pupil's character and moral sense, so that he may learn to practice self-mastery and remain virtuous even in the unnatural and imperfect society in which he will have to live.
-Here he used a hypothetical name “Emile”.
+Rousseau's novel Emile or On Education is a treatise on education.
+In his book, Emile Rousseau's philosophy of education is not concerned with particular techniques of teaching information and concepts, but rather with developing the pupil's character and moral sense, so that he may learn to practice self-mastery and remain virtuous even in the unnatural and imperfect society in which he will have to live.
+Here, he used a hypothetical name, “Emile”.

 Rousseau’s Philosophy: Naturalism

 Naturalism was a negation of the Renaissance.
-The naturalistic movement was revolution in the educational theory and practice.
-Rousseau’s philosophy was influenced by three things- the state of time, extremely varied experience of his life and his emotional nature.
+The naturalistic movement was a revolution in educational theory and practice.
+Rousseau’s philosophy was influenced by three things: the state of time, the extremely varied experience of his life, and his emotional nature.
 His philosophy was a reaction against the contemporary social and political set-up.

 Tradition believed that human nature was evil and must be disciplined or changed.
 Rousseau said that human nature is essentially good and should be allowed to develop freely.
-Education therefor, must be in harmony with original and unspoiled human nature.
-He told that learning takes place best when child is free to develop and grow according to his natural impulses.
+Education, therefore, must be in harmony with original and unspoiled human nature.
+He said that learning takes place best when a child is free to develop and grow according to his natural impulses.
 He was convinced that the child’s original nature is good and pure.
 But since the child is immature and unable to care for himself, education is necessary.
-The function of education is to preserve the child’s goodness and cleanliness without stain form the world.
+The function of education is to preserve the child’s goodness and cleanliness without stain from the world.
 His naturalism holds that the best learning comes from dealing with natural objects.
-The catch words of naturalism are freedom, growth, interest and activity.
+The catch words of naturalism are freedom, growth, interest, and activity.
 All these words are well known in the field of modern progressive education.

 Threefold meaning of Nature in the Emile

-1. Nature in the psychological sense: It means original endowment inherited by man.
-It includes instincts, emotions, desires, impulses and natural tendencies.
-Voltaire emphasized intellect, whereas Rosseau gave emphasis on volition and emotion.
+1. Nature in the psychological sense: It means the original endowment inherited by man.
+It includes instincts, emotions, desires, impulses, and natural tendencies.
+Voltaire emphasized intellect, whereas Rousseau gave emphasis on volition and emotion.
 Intellect is not all in human destiny.
 He was always against the formation of ‘habits’.
-Habit is nothing but fixed method of action.
+Habit is nothing but a fixed method of action.

-2. Nature in the phenomenal sense: in this sense nature stands for the physical world.
-Here nature is used to indicate inanimate and subhuman nature.
-It includes trees, river, seas, fountain, mountain, sky etc. Rosseau was a great lover of phenomenal ‘Nature’
+2. Nature in the phenomenal sense: In this sense, nature stands for the physical world.
+Here, nature is used to indicate inanimate and subhuman nature.
+It includes trees, rivers, seas, fountains, mountains, sky, etc. Rousseau was a great lover of phenomenal ‘Nature.’

-In primitive society people entered into a contract to form a common authority in the shape of a state which would serve the best interest of the individual.
+In primitive society, people entered into a contract to form a common authority in the shape of a state, which would serve the best interests of the individual.
 A state was thus the creation of individual for their own interest and betterment.
-To regulate their lives they formulated certain laws and regulations.
-In this way artificial conventions, customs and rules entered human society.
-This led to the destruction and loss of the human freedom.
+To regulate their lives, they formulated certain laws and regulations.
+In this way, artificial conventions, customs, and rules entered human society.
+This led to the destruction and loss of human freedom.
 He revolted against the very structure of the society.
-“Everything is good in the hands of Nature; but everything degenerated in the hands of man”.
+“Everything is good in the hands of Nature, but everything degenerated in the hands of man”.

-Rousseau has pointed his educational guidelines in his famous educational treaties—“Emile”.
+Rousseau has pointed out his educational guidelines in his famous educational treatise, “Emile”.
 This educational romance was written with a definite purpose.
-It was to show to the sophisticated society of those days that education, if properly given, would minimize the drawbacks of civilization and would bring man near to “Nature”
+It was to show the sophisticated society of those days that education, if properly given, would minimize the drawbacks of civilization and would bring man near to “Nature.”

 Rousseau’s philosophy of education is Naturalistic.
 He is against the system of conventional and formal education.
-Rousseau believe that education does not mean teaching information or knowledge.
-It is not burden; it is development of the child’s natural powers and abilities.
+Rousseau believed that education does not mean teaching information or knowledge.
+It is not a burden; it is the development of the child’s natural powers and abilities.
 Rousseau was a faithful supporter of education according to nature.

-Rousseau bitterly felt that autonomous self was completely neglected.
+Rousseau bitterly felt that the autonomous self was completely neglected.
 As a result, the child was absolutely neglected.
 The educand was not recognized by the educators of the day.
 The child was in the background.
 The curriculum was in the front.
 The child was regarded as the incarnation of all evils.
 A rigid system of education was imposed on him.
-There was no scope of self-relisation, of fulfillment of personal native interests and aptitudes.
+There was no scope for self-realisation, fulfillment of personal native interests and aptitudes.
 The old school was a sort of prison-house.
 Discipline in the traditional system was very strong.
-It was a rigid order maintained by the rule of rod.
+It was a rigid order maintained by the rule of the rod.

 Rousseau had great sympathy for the children.
-He placed in the child in the center of the educational world.
-He was regarded as Copernicus in educational universe.
-Child must be the pivotal factor in the educational domain.
+He placed the child in the center of the educational world.
+He was regarded as Copernicus in the educational universe.
+The child must be the pivotal factor in the educational domain.
 Education is not an accretion from outside.
 It is development from within.
-It is a process of self-development in terms of the nature of child.
-This process of development takes place through successive stages, each of which distinct by its characteristics.
+It is a process of self-development in terms of the nature of the child.
+This process of development takes place through successive stages, each of which is distinct by its characteristics.

 Rousseau’s General Aims of Education